 Consider the hall of faith in Hebrews 11.
 Like the Hall of Fame, it commends those who have suffered persecution for righteousness.
 All these people gained approval through their faith.

 "And what more shall I say?
-For time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets, who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
-Women received back their dead by resurrection; and others were tortured, not accepting their release, so that they might obtain a better resurrection; and others experienced mockings and scourgings, yes, also chains and imprisonment.
-They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins, in goatskins, being destitute, afflicted, ill-treated (men of whom the world was not worthy), wandering in deserts and mountains and caves and holes in the ground.
-And all these, having gained approval through their faith, did not receive what was promised, because God had provided something better for us, so that apart from us they would not be made perfect."
+I do not have time to tell about Gideon, Barak, Samson, Jephthah, David, Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
+Women received back their dead, raised to life again.
+Others were tortured and refused to be released, so that they might gain a better resurrection.
+Some faced jeers and flogging, while still others were chained and put in prison.
+They were stoned; they were sawed in two; they were put to death by the sword.
+They went about in sheepskins and goatskins, destitute, persecuted and mistreated–the world was not worthy of them.
+They wandered in deserts and mountains, and in caves and holes in the ground.
+These were all commended for their faith, yet none of them received what had been promised.
+God had planned something better for us so that only together with us would they be made perfect."
 (Heb 11:32-40)